n3opl4n/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C4/README.md

 If your **PC** has an IP address on the same subnet as the **Windows interface** on the controller, the controller should receive answers from the PC:
 * If this is the case, add another IP address to the current PC connection (e.g. 192.168.1.xx) on the same subnet as the **RSI** interface.

+### FOR RSI version = 4.x
+1. In the main menu, select **Start-up > Network configuration**.
+The Network configuration window opens.
+2. Press **Advanced...**.
+The window for advanced network configuration opens.
+3. Press **Add interface**.
+A new entry is created automatically in the **Configured interfaces:* area.
+4. Select the newly created entry and enter the network name (e.g. **RSI Ethernet**) in the **Interface designation:** box.
+5. Select the **Mixed IP address type in the Address type: box.**
+By selecting the **Mixed IP address** type, the receiving tasks required are created automatically:
+*• Receiving task:
+‒ Reception filter: Target subnet
+• Real-time receiving Task:
+‒ Reception filter: UDP*
+6. In the boxes underneath, enter the IP address of the robot controller and the subnet mask.
+	(e.g. IP: 192.168.1.xx, Subnet mask: 255.255.255.0).
+*The IP address range 192.168.0.x is blocked for the configuration of the network connection.
+The IP address entered must be in a separate subnet.
+The address must not be in the address range of another KLI subnet*
+7. Press **Save**.
+8. Reboot the robot controller so that the change takes effect.
+9. Add another IP address to your PC on the same subnet as the **RSI** interface.
+*Example:
+RSI Ethernet: 192.168.1.20 | 255.255.255.0
+PC Ethernet: 192.168.1.10 | 255.255.255.0*

+Test connection by pinging the RSI Ethernet from your PC.

 ## 2. KRL Files

+### For RSI version < 4.x
 The files included in this folder specifies the data transferred via RSI.
 Some of the files needs to be modified to work for your specific configuration.

 ##### ros_rsi_ethernet.xml